-The History of Hiltonbury Farm
+The History of Hiltonbury Jerseys

 As I got older I became able to show calves, and then moved onto showing cows, milking them and operating machinery.